Korzer420/CurseRandomizer/README.md

 #### Perfect Mimics
 If enabled, even the names will match the original items, giving the player no indicator if an item might be a curse instead.
 Playing with this is not recommended.
 (Unless you like pain...
 I guess) If you are using the AllMajorItemsByArea mod, items which mimic skills will be considered as major items, trying to trick you even more.

-#### Default Curse
-Determines which curse should be applied to be casted if the normal curse fails.
-If this fails as well, disorientation is cast instead.
-It is suggested that this should be pain or another non permanent curse.

 #### Curse Method
 Determines how the curses should be placed.